pw4rn3r/ECE382/labs/lab3/index.md

 | MOSI |   |   |
 | DC |	| | |

-Below the pin configuration code are some lines of code from the lab3_given.asm file to properly configure the SPI subsystem.
+Below the pin configuration code are some lines of code from the lab3_given.asm file (lines 132 - 138) to properly configure the SPI subsystem.
 Use this code to answer the next two questions.
 ```
 1:		bis	#LCD_SCLK_PIN|LCD_MOSI_PIN|LCD_MISO_PIN, &P1SEL
 2:		bis	#LCD_SCLK_PIN|LCD_MOSI_PIN|LCD_MISO_PIN, &P1SEL2